 \section{Introduction}

-We consider the longest path length $X_{\rm MAX}$ of a directed acyclic graph (DAG) $G$ where the edge lengths of $G$ are mutually independent random variables.
-It is well known that the longest path problem in DAGs with static edge lengths can be solved in linear time with respect to the graph size \cite{I2A}.
+We consider the longest path length $X_{\rm MAX}$ of a directed acyclic graph (DAG) $G$, where the edge lengths of $G$ are mutually independent random variables.
+It is well known that the longest path problem in DAGs with static edge lengths can be solved in linear time in the graph size \cite{I2A}.
 In this paper, however, we introduce random edge lengths.
 There are at least two reasons.
-Firstly, there are a lot of uncertain quantities in industry.
-Therefore, it is often meaningful to consider the behavior of a model where the uncertain quantities are modeled by certain random variables.
+Firstly, there are a lot of uncertain quantities in the industry.
+Therefore, it is often meaningful to consider the behavior of the uncertainty using the random variables.
 Secondly, from the viewpoint of computational complexity, we expect that the probability of a complex event involved with a graph may lead to the difference of computational performance between a randomized algorithm and a deterministic algorithm.
-Especially, though it is widely believed that BPP=P~~\cite{AB2009}, randomized computation still seems to have some advantages in approximation~~\cite{Elekes1986}.
-Thus, we are interested in the difference in the computational performance caused by the randomness especially in computing the probability, or the high dimensional volume.
+Though it is widely believed that BPP=P~~\cite{AB2009}, randomized computation still seems to have some advantages in approximation~~\cite{Elekes1986}.
+Thus, we are interested in the difference in the computational performance caused by randomness, especially in computing the probability, or the high dimensional volume.
 In this paper, we show a fundamental formula for the distribution function of the longest path length in $G$ with random edge lengths.
 Then, we describe three deterministic algorithms, including a deterministic fully polynomial time approximation scheme (FPTAS) for a $\#$P-hard problem.

 As far as the author is aware, the longest path problem in DAGs with random edge lengths is proposed by Malcolm et al.~\cite{MRCF1959} in the field of operations research.
-Here, some deterministic and exact polynomial time algorithm for limited class of DAGs, such as series-parallel graphs, is known as a folklore~(see e.g., \cite{CJ2016}).
-This approach does not scale to the general DAG.
-At first, some deterministic exponential time algorithms are proposed (see, e.g.,\cite{Martin1965}).
+For some special classes of DAGs such as series-parallel graphs, some deterministic and exact polynomial time algorithms are known as folklore~(e.g., \cite{CJ2016}).
+However, this approach does not scale to the general DAG.
+For general DAGs, some deterministic exponential time algorithms are proposed at first~(e.g., \cite{Martin1965}).